Ljubljana Travel – 5 great day trips from Ljubljana

 4, Wine, Caves and Castles

-The Karst region of Slovenia’s west is made up of a huge limestone plateau that is riddled with intricate caves systems, subterranean springs and sinkholes.
-Cerknica Lake is just one of many seasonal lakes in the region which appear after periods of heavy rain and dry up as the water eventually drains through the sinkholes formed by the porous limestone.
+The Karst region of Slovenia is made up of a huge limestone plateau that is riddled with intricate caves systems, subterranean springs and sinkholes.
+From Ljubljana, travel west to Cerknica Lake.
+This seasonal lake is just one of many seasonal lakes in the region which appear after periods of heavy rain and dry up as the water eventually drains through the sinkholes formed by the porous limestone.
 There are numerous caves systems that can be visited, the most famous being Postojna Caves, which are just a 45-minute drive from Ljubljana.
 Travel on from here to the nearby Predjama Castle, wedged into the side of 123-metre cliff-face.
 Here you can visit the castle and learn about the military cunning of its most famous knight, Erasmus, as he held the entire Hapsburg army at bay by utilizing the secret caves underneath the castle.
 The more daring can even go potholing in these caves.

 5, Adriatic Coast